Michael Ball (footballer)

 Michael John Ball (born 2 October 1979) is an English former professional footballer who played as a left back.

 Ball started his professional career at Everton, making his debut as a 17-year-old in 1997.
 He was capped by the England national team in 2001.
 Ball joined Rangers in the 2001 close season in a £6.5 million transfer.
 In the 2004–05 season, Ball won Scottish Premier League and Scottish League Cup medals with Rangers.

 Before the start of the 2005–06 season, Ball was signed by PSV Eindhoven.
 He spent one and a half seasons with the club, winning the Dutch Eredivisie.
 Ball was sold to Manchester City in 2007.
-He signed for Leicester City, where his contract was terminated by mutual consent.
+After two years without a club, he signed for Leicester City in 2011.

 Club career

 Everton (1996–2001)

 Ball was born in Liverpool, Merseyside.
 As a schoolboy he was part of the Liverpool youth system, playing alongside Michael Owen and Steven Gerrard.
 From 1994 to 1996 he attended The Football Association's National School at Lilleshall, before joining Everton.
 He played his first senior match in April 1997 as a substitute against Tottenham Hotspur, and made his first start a week later at West Ham United.
 Ball developed into an impressive player equally adept at both centre back and his main position, left back.
 His solid performances for Everton led to an England national team call-up to Sven-Göran Eriksson's first England squad for a friendly against Spain in February 2001.
 Ball was named as a substitute, and made his debut when he replaced Chris Powell at half-time.